EIN Number: Why Does a Nonprofit Need One?

 The person applying for the EIN will need to have, besides his or her social security number, your organization's legal name and both the mailing address and the physical address of your organization.

-There are three ways to obtain the EIN, and they are all simple:
+There are two ways to obtain the EIN:

 Also, it is a good idea to print out the SS-4 and fill it out before you tackle the online form.
 If you don't do this, the online form could time out before you finish.